marko-knoebl/slides/src/sections/python-in-practice/20-http-client-en.md

 geckodriver / chromedriver / ...

-geckodriver Download von:
+download geckodriver from:

 https://github.com/mozilla/geckodriver/releases/tag/v0.23.0

-Herunterladen und in einem Pfad in Pythons `sys.path` ablegen - oder im Projektverzeichnis
+Download and save in a folder in Python's `sys.path` - or in the project directory